Business technology solutions: What to look for in a SaaS

 A SaaS that integrates with your existing systems

 For a seamless transition to the cloud, look for a SaaS that can easily integrate with all of your existing operating systems and applications like Microsoft Office.
 If not, you could end up having to purchase separate integration tools before you can start using the SaaS solution.
 "This is where SaaS can get complicated, when you try to integrate it into your current software," says Kaplan.
-"The most prominent and well-known providers tend to be able to integrate will all systems."
+"The most prominent and well-known providers tend to be able to integrate with all systems."
 Ask if integration and setup are included in your monthly subscription fee (most subscription fees range from $25 to $300 per month), or if you'll pay an additional cost for those services.

 A SaaS that meets your individual needs